roe/roe.github.io/_posts/2015-06-20-first-post.markdown

   <footer><cite title="Marcus Aurelius - Meditations">Marcus Aurelius - Meditations</cite></footer>
 </blockquote>
 <br />
 What an incredible passage.
 I spent some time thinking about how my life would look if I took this to heart and more importantly, put it into action.
-I thought about some high level categories for how I would like to spend my my time outside of work:
+I thought about some high level categories for how I would like to spend my time outside of work:

 * learning
 * cultivating relationships